MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/user-rights-assignment/Increase-a-process-working-set.md

 Increasing the working set size for a process decreases the amount of physical memory that is available to the rest of the system.

 ### Countermeasure
-Increase user’s awareness about the impact of increasing the working set of a process and how to recognize that their system is adversely affected if they change this setting.
+Increase user???s awareness about the impact of increasing the working set of a process and how to recognize that their system is adversely affected if they change this setting.

 ### Potential impact
 None.
 Allowing standard users to increase the working set of a process is the default configuration.